-Afternoon tour of various mountain biking facilities, followed by a 1.5-hour planning session where each attendee will draft a plan for their community’s trail project.
-Plans must utilize the six core ingredients (plan, design, build, activate, promote, measure).
+Afternoon tour of various mountain biking facilities, followed by an afternoon interactive session where attendees will begin to draft a plan for their community’s trail project while considering the six core ingredients (plan, design, build, activate, promote, measure).

 Enjoy Bentonville, Arkansas

 - Northwest Arkansas Regional Airport, Bentonville

 Do not fly into Little Rock, AR, if you can avoid it.
 It’s a much longer drive than the other options.